So you’ve finally created a blog but you get no user comments. Here’s how to get people to comment on your blog.

 Some people publish content online to meet, interact and engage with similar people, but may be concerned with the lack of comments on their content.

 Don’t worry.
-There’s no reason to panic when you see no comments on your post.
+There’s no reason to panic when you see no comments on your blog post.

 It’s not because nobody sees or likes your content.
 There are more people paying attention than you realize by looking at the comment section.